typelevel/squants/README.md

 The following features and improvements are planned for the 1.0 release

-* JSON Marshalling Support perhaps with a companion project or two for specific bindings (ie, squants-json4s)
 * Validate and improve Money and FX Support
-* Implement improved Vector Quantity support (Velocity, Acceleration, Force, etc)
 * Additional Quantity Types, Units and Dimensional Conversions
 * Optimize Performance and / or Conversion Precisions
   * Using a Double as the underlying value is likely providing the best performance
   * Better precision will likely take the form of replacing the underlying Double value with a Generic Type so that user code can choose a more precise type such as those provided by the [Spire](https://github.com/non/spire) project
+* JSON Marshalling Support perhaps with a companion project or two for specific bindings (ie, squants-json4s)
 * Enhance documentation and support presence
 * Typesafe Activator Sample Project /  Template